Atrocitus: Red Lanterns

 During a confrontation with the First Lantern, Atrocitus is shown a world where the massacre of Sector 666 never took place, but witnesses a life where he became a brutal dictator after overthrowing his world's government, even killing his wife before he is killed by his own son.
-Horrified at this vision, Atroctius rejects the First Lantern's 'offer' to make that world the reality, believing that even the loss of his entire sector is better than being killed by his own son.
-Although he briefly orders the other Red Lanterns to kill him as he blames himself for the massacre, Atrocitus later decides to use this experience to reconnect with the rage that drives his Corps, and leads them in the final assault against the First Lantern, which culminates in him killing one of the last Guardians of the Universe after a Parallax-possessed Sinestro kills the others.
+Horrified at this vision, Atrocitus rejects the First Lantern's 'offer' to make that world the reality, believing that even the loss of his entire sector is better than being killed by his own son.
+Although he briefly orders the other Red Lanterns to kill him as he blames himself for the massacre, Atrocitus later decides to use this experience to reconnect with the rage that drives his Corps, and leads them in the final assault against the First Lantern.

 In the aftermath of Wrath of The First Lantern, Atrocitus loses his ring to Guy Gardner, who has been recruited by Hal Jordan as a mole, and has his severely beaten body to be carried away by Dex-Starr.
-After drifting in space for a while, he manages to merge with the Butcher, the red light living embodiment of rage which he then loses to Kyle Rayner during the fight against Relic.
-Atrocitus and Dex-Starr then find another feral Red Lantern, kill it and take its ring.
-He then captures Rankorr and forces a bug inside him to make him feral.
-He then poisons the blood on Ysmult and using a second lake on Styge Prime he creates hundreds of rings and sends them to Earth.
-He then uses these new formed reds from Earth to fight Guy Gardner, but Gardner bears him by proving his rage greater than Atrocitus' and takes away his ring along with Dex-Starr's and all the new formed red's as well.
-Although it is presumed he is dead, Gardner still refers to him as alive.
+After drifting in space for a while, he manages to merge with the Butcher, the rage entity.
+Atrocitus creates hundreds of rings and sends them to Earth.
+However, Gardner takes away his ring along with Dex-Starr's and all the new formed red rings.
+Atrocitus survives having his ring removed and regains control of the Red Lanterns.

-DC Rebirth

-In DC Rebirth, Atrocitus resumes his reign over the Red Lanterns.
-He begins by enacting the prophecy of the Red Dawn on Earth.
-To do this, he began infecting humanity with rage and constructed a Hell Tower.